-Every month, if you’re great at SEO, the majority of your website traffic comes from search.
+Every month, if you’re great at SEO, the majority of your website traffic comes from search through blockbuster posts.
 That’s great because it means you can spend less on paid traffic, like PPC.
-It also means you likely have some key players driving all that free traffic.
+It also means you’re likely to have some key players driving all that free traffic.

-For example, our Gold Members enjoy the majority of their search traffic from a handful of posts.
+For example, our publishing partners enjoy the majority of their search traffic from a handful of posts, compared to the rest of their site content.
 In some cases, it’s more than a handful, and in those cases, their top articles drive more than half of their website traffic.

 These articles are what we call Blockbuster Posts.